-We also intend to independently pursue the commercialization of vilobelimab for PG in the United States and Europe, when approved by the applicable regulators, by employing a targeted commercial infrastructure to promote access to vilobelimab through centers-of-excellence that treat PG in these core markets.
+We also intend to independently pursue the commercialization of vilobelimab for PG in the United States and Europe, if and when approved by the applicable regulators, by employing a targeted commercial infrastructure to promote access to vilobelimab through centers-of-excellence that treat PG in these core markets.
 We believe that such an organization will be able to address the community of physicians who are key specialists in treating the patient populations for which vilobelimab and any other product candidates are being developed.
 The responsibilities of the organization would include developing educational initiatives with respect to approved products and establishing relationships with key specialists in PG and any other relevant fields of medicine.
 The option to collaborate with a larger organization with an established commercial infrastructure will also be evaluated.

 We might also consider pursuing the commercialization of vilobelimab in other indications or commercialization of our other development products independently.
-However, we are also considering distribution or collaboration partnership agreements with larger companies that have an established sales and marketing organization and infrastructure.
+However, we are also considering potential partnerships with larger companies that have a more established infrastructure and greater financial resources in different areas, including in sales and marketing.